Enmore (Inner West - NSW)

 Enmore is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Feb 2026, the population of the suburb of Enmore (Inner West - NSW) is estimated at around 3,990 people.
-This reflects an increase of 119 people since the 2021 Census, which reported a population of 3,871 people.
-The change is inferred from AreaSearch's estimate of 3,917 residents following examination of the latest ERP data release by the ABS in June 2024, and an additional 2 validated new addresses since the Census date.
-This level of population equates to a density ratio of 8,866 persons per square kilometer, making land in the area highly sought after due to its position in the top 10% of national locations assessed by AreaSearch.
-Population growth was primarily driven by overseas migration, contributing approximately 80.0% of overall population gains during recent periods.
+As of Feb 2026, the population of the suburb of Enmore (Inner West - NSW) is estimated at around 3990 people.
+This reflects an increase of 119 individuals since the 2021 Census, which reported a population of 3871 people.
+The change is inferred from AreaSearch's estimate of 3917 residents following examination of the latest ERP data release by the ABS in June 2024 and validation of two new addresses since the Census date.
+This level of population equates to a density ratio of 8866 persons per square kilometer, placing Enmore within the top 10% of national locations assessed by AreaSearch.
+Population growth was primarily driven by overseas migration contributing approximately 80% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the suburb is expected to expand by 222 persons to 2041, reflecting a gain of 8.5% in total over the 17-year period, just below the median of national statistical areas.
+According to aggregated SA2-level projections, Enmore is expected to expand by 165 persons by the year 2041, reflecting a gain of approximately 2.3% in total over the 17-year period.

 Frequently Asked Questions - Population